taylordaughtry/merge-request-triggers/README.md

 This application allows to trigger pipelines for Merge Requests in GitLab CI.

-This is done by acting as external HTTP service, registered in GitLab as a WebHook.<br>
+This is done by acting as external HTTP service, registered in GitLab as a WebHook.
 It listens on events for Merge Requests, and if there is a new commit it calls GitLab API to create a Pipeline.

 It can be used to: